algohubhq/pipeline-endpoint/README.md

 ![](https://content.algohub.com/assets/Endpoint-Deployment.png)

-As you can see, a deployed endpoint will have the following resources created:
+A deployed endpoint will have the following resources created:

 - An Ambassador mapping will be generated for the path, which routes ingress traffic from the endpoint path to the appropriate container.
 - A container for the endpoint type is created to handle the appropriate protocol.